don04lee/ochem-rxn/README.md

 by Dong Woo Lee

-This is a full-stack project meant to combine my interests in Computer Science and Biochemistry by making an organic chemistry reaction predictor that predicts the organic chemistry reaction using pre-trained models from [OpenChem](https://github.com/Mariewelt/OpenChem/tree/master).
+This is a full-stack project meant to combine my interests in Computer Science and Biochemistry by making an organic chemistry reaction predictor that predicts the organic chemistry reaction using pre-trained models from [IBM RXN](https://rxn.app.accelerate.science/rxn).

 ## Plan